 We all make purchasing decisions in our daily lives that have lasting impacts on our environment, local economy, and even future generations.
 From buying local whenever possible to refilling containers when buying in bulk and using reusable produce bags, the small changes we make in favor of sustainability add up to big impacts over time.
-Here are some of our favorite ways to shop the co-op with sustainability in mind.
+Here are some of our favorite sustainable shopping tips.

 Think of food miles and seasonality when choosing between brands or planning your meal.

-When shopping, actively look for food options with the least packaging involved.
-It’s a different focus than many of us are used to, but opening our eyes to unnecessary packaging makes a HUGE difference in reducing waste.
-A good first step is to actively try to avoid plastic packaging whenever you can.
-Are there two options for same or similar products, but one is in plastic?
-Try to opt for the no-plastic option.
+When shopping, actively look for food options with the least packaging.
+It’s a different focus than many of us are used to, but opening our eyes to unnecessary packaging makes a huge difference in reducing waste.
+A good first step is to actively avoid plastic packaging whenever you can.
+Are there two options for the same or similar products, but one is in plastic?
+Choose the no-plastic option.
 Though it may be recyclable, plastic requires energy and materials that are not sustainable for the environment and may be harmful to our bodies.
-When possible, opt for foods whose packaging is either recyclable or compostable.
+When possible, opt for foods with packaging that’s recyclable or compostable.

 Buy in bulk.

 Save on packaging waste, food waste, and money when you shop the bulk aisle.
 Get only what you need, when you need it so you can avoid throwing out extra food.
-Buying spices in bulk is a great way to start; you’ll save money and they’ll taste stronger and fresher versus buying them prepackaged in a larger jar.
+Buying spices in bulk is a great way to start; you’ll save money and they’ll taste stronger and fresher than buying them prepackaged.
 Pro tip: Bring in your clean and empty containers from home and refill them with bulk foods.* Just remember to use the scale in the bulk aisle to find the tare weight before filling them.
 That way you’ll only be charged for what’s inside, not the weight of your container.
 (Our friendly cashiers are happy to help with this too!)
 We even sell bulk soap in our wellness department and bulk eggs in the refrigerated area.